Skip to main content

 In certain circumstances, the Data Protection Act allows personal data to be disclosed to law enforcement agencies without the consent of the data subject.

 Under these circumstances, WCD will disclose requested data.
-However, the DPO will ensure the request is legitimate, seeking assistance from the company’s legal advisers where necessary.
+However, the Data Protection Lead will ensure the request is legitimate, seeking assistance from the company’s legal advisers where necessary.